-Whenever I make these cookies I think of my nan.
+Whenever I make these cookies I think of my Nan.
 Nan is 97 and still going strong.
 She was the person who taught me to cook as a girl.
 One of the recipes we used to make when I visited her house was Anzac cookies.
 Don’t tell nan, but I haven’t given you her recipe.
-Unfortunately nan’s recipe didn’t work very well.
-It always overflowed all over the oven and the cookies were soft and chewy and I like crunchy!!
+Unfortunately, Nan’s recipe didn’t work very well.
+It always overflowed all over the oven and the cookies were soft and chewy and I like crunchy!

-So anyway here is my ANZAC biscuit recipe below.
 I promise it’s a no brainer.
 Just 2 minutes to mix up the ingredients and then into the oven.
 It’s guaranteed to work every time and not to spill all over the oven!

-So tell me readers, do you make ANZAC cookies in the lead up to ANZAC day?
+Tell me readers, do you make ANZAC cookies in the lead up to ANZAC day?
 Did you grow up with this iconic biscuit?